jezzsantos/ServiceStack.Webhooks.Azure/README.md

 ### Configuring an Azure WorkerRole Relay

-Now you can deploy an Azure WorkerRole that can query the events 'queue' and relay those events to all subscribers.
+To relay events from an Azure queue, you can deploy an Azure WorkerRole that picks up the events from the 'queue' and relays them to all subscribers.
-Since you are deploying this component to Azure, the configuration for it will exist in your Azure configuration files: `ServiceConfiguration.cscfg`
+Since you are deploying this component to Azure, the configuration for it will likely exist in your Azure configuration (`ServiceConfiguration.cscfg`) file:

+This is how to do it:

 Create a new 'Azure Cloud Service' project in your solution, and add a 'WorkerRole' to it. (in this example we will name it "WebhookEventRelay")